IC Markets vs Plus500, Who's The Best?

-This IC Markets vs Plus500 review has been updated for 2023 from seasoned professionals with significant financial experience in Social Trading, Forex, & CFDs.
+This IC Markets vs Plus500 review has been updated to reflect any changes for 2026 by seasoned professionals boasting years of expertise in Social Trading, Forex, & CFDs.

 Please note that due to regulations for each broker, the content in this comparison of IC Markets vs Plus500 does not apply to all countries as follows: